 Seat depth also matters.
 Users should be able to sit with their back fully against the backrest, with no pressure behind the knees and approximately 2–3 finger widths (about 2 inches) between the front edge of the seat and the back of the knees.

-For users who need to remain seated for extended periods due to illness, neurological conditions, or post-surgery rehabilitation, reclining wheelchairs offer an adjustable backrest that makes positional changes easier.
-This reduces pressure and improves circulation, particularly for users who cannot transfer out of their chair frequently.
+For users who need to remain seated for extended periods, reclining wheelchairs offer an adjustable backrest that makes positional changes easier — reducing pressure and improving circulation, particularly for users who cannot transfer out of their chair frequently.

 4. Consider the User's Age and Body Size